ouamy/gemma/README.md

-# DeepSeek Coder
+# Gemma 3

-A small, instruction-tuned AI model for clean code generation.
+An AI model for efficient local use and fine-tuning.

 ---